DataDog/dd-trace-js/docs/API.md

 <h4>scope.activate(span, fn)</h4>

 This method activates the provided span in a new scope available in the provided function.
-Any asynchronous context created from whithin that function will also have the same scope.
+Any asynchronous context created from within that function will also have the same scope.

 ```javascript